vk-cs/docs-public/docs/en/computing/iaas/how-to-guides/win-image/win-image.md

 <info>

 The installation image may contain several editions of the operating system.
-Since the installation takes place automatically, select the desired edition in advance and export it to a separate wim file.
+Since the installation takes place automatically, select the required edition in advance and export it to a separate wim file.

 </info>